 Do I have Other Options?

-Of course, another option may be to discontinue the system entirely and pay a flat hourly wage.
+Of course, another option may be to discontinue the piece-rate system entirely.
+Indeed, it may be easier to pay a flat hourly wage.
 But, employers will want to weigh their options carefully.
 And it may ultimately be prudent to seek counsel from a trusted employment law attorney.